West Shore Railroad: West Shore Regional Proposal

 Throughout the late 1980s and early 1990s, New Jersey Transit, the main provider of contemporary rail and bus service in the locale, expressed interest in potentially restoring passenger service to the line due to ever-increasing ridership on the local bus lines.

 In 1997, a $3.97 million grant was given to New Jersey Transit by the Federal Transit Administration.
 At the time, many towns along the line supported the idea, and went as far as conducting zoning procedures to allow room for the new additions the railroad would bring.
 Considering the current line is not under proprietorship of New Jersey Transit, a new right-of-way would be installed parallel to the existing freight line.

 However, funding remained an issue, as did disagreement with CSX.
 Ultimately, focus on the project was dropped in favor of progress on the Northern Branch Corridor Project and Meadowlands Rail Line (completed in 2009).
-An official status on the project has not since been noted.
+In 2026 New York State Senator James Skoufis included funding for a service restoration feasibility study in the proposed state budget.
+Revival of a line serving Grand Central would provide a one seat ride to Manhattan for residents of Orange, Rockland and Ulster counties in New York.